0qln/obsidian-image-darkmodifier/README.md

 ## Contributing

+### Filters

 Feel free to open pullrequests or issues.
 Adding new filters is really straight forward, you can use existing filters for reference.

+### Mobile support

+I don't use Obsidian Mobile myself, so if you want mobile support, feel free to open a PR.